-Here are links to the most recent sermon by each of the preachers at SsAM, usually one sermon from each.
-All the sermons of 2017 are on another page of this website.
+Here are links to the most recent recordings of sermons at SsAM, one sermon from each preacher.
+Click here to see all the sermons of 2019 and recent years.

 04/02/2017 sermon by guest preacher Kaamilah Diabate, MLK Jr. Communication Contest winner in 2016.
 Insights into what it means to be young and black some 50 years after Martin Luther King, Jr.’s “I Have A Dream” speech.
 Ms. Diabate is a high-school junior.